Give2Peer/g2p-server-symfony/README.md

 003 UNSUPPORTED_FILE     Wrong or missing picture file uploaded 004 NOT_AUTHORIZED       Not authorized
-005 SYSTEM_ERROR         System error, usually a bad setup
+005 SYSTEM_ERROR         System error, usually a bad setup 006 BAD_LOCATION         Provided location could not be resolved to coordinates
 ```